bartbutenaers/node-red-contrib-image-zones/README.md

 ## Example flows

-### Continuous image stream
+### Continuous image stream (normal usage)

+In normal conditions messages will pass through this node, containing images of a continuous camera stream.
+The zone polygons (whose coordinates are being stored in this node), will be added to those input messages.
+This way the output messages will contain both the camera images, and the related zone polygons.

-I the following example flow, a continuous camera stream is simulated by an inject node that injects every two seconds an image:
+The following example flow simulates a continuous camera stream, by an inject node that injects every two seconds an image:

 ![image](https://user-images.githubusercontent.com/14224149/141680570-5a5c98e7-b9be-49f8-897b-819a27f55a74.png)
 ```